qiita-spots/qiita/qiita_pet/support_files/doc/source/qiita-philosophy/index.rst

 Qiita can be seen as an analytical pipeline broker that can apply any specific pipeline, tool, or script to any of its stored data.
-All the analytical pipelines are autonomous and independently developed, and tested, which facilitates the support of current tools and the development of new ones.
+All the analytical pipelines are autonomous, independently developed, and tested, which facilitates the support of current tools and the development of new ones.
 This principle is supported via virtual environments and artifacts.
 Virtual environments for each pipeline gives the freedom of adding any pipeline with